-Resolved, That evidence is admissible; that the statements and affoliavits purporting to have been made and forwarded to said Returning Board in pursuance of the provisions of section twenty-six of the election law of 1872, alleging riot, tumult, intimidation and violence at of near certain polls and in certain parishes, were false, fabricated and forged by certain disreputable persons, under the direction and knowl edge of the said Returning Board; that said Returning Board, knowing the said statements and affidavits to be false and forged, and that none of such statements and affidavits were made in the manner or form, or within the time required by law, did knowingly, wilfully and trandulently fail and refuse to canvass or compile more than 10,000 votes east, as is shown by the statement of the votes of the commissioners of Rejected by the same vote.
+Resolved, That evidence is admissible: that the statements and affidavits purporting to have been made and forwarded to said Returning Board in pursuance of the provisions of section twenty-six of the election law of 1872, alleging riot, tumult, intimidation and violence at or near certain polls and in certain parishes, were false, fabricated and forged by certain disreputable persons, under the direction and knowledge of the said Returning Board; that said Returning Board, knowing the said statements and affidavits to be false and forged, and that none of such statements and affidavits were made in the manner or form, or within the time required by law, did knowingly, wilfully and fraudulently fail and refuse to canvass or compile more than 10,000 votes cast, as is shown by the statement of the votes of the commissioners

-Mr. Hunton offered a sixth substitute as follows:
+Rejected by the same vote.
+Mr. Hunton offered a sixth substitute as fol-

-Resolved.
-That evidence be received to prove that the votes cast and given at the said election, on the 7th day of November last, as shown by the return made by the Commissioners of election for the said polls and voting places in said State, have never been compiled nor canvassed, and that the said Returning Board never even pretended to compile or canvass the returns by said Commissioners of Election, but that said Beturning Board only pretended to canvass the returns made by the State Supervisors of Registration.
+Resolved, That evidence be received to prove that the votes cast and given at the said election, on the 7th day of November last, as shown by the return made by the Commissioners of election for the said polls and voting places in said State, have never been compiled nor canvassed, and that the said Returning Board never even pretended to compile or canvass the returns by said Commissioners of Election, but that said Returning Board only pretended to canvass the returns made by the State Supervisors of Regisard, as follows: Resolved, That no person holding office of trust or profit under the United States is eligible to be appointed an Elector, and that this Commission will receive evidence tending to prove said ineligibility, as offered by counsel for ob-jectors to certificates Nos.
+1 and 3.

 Rejected by the same vote.
-A seventh substitute was offered by Mr. Bayard, as follows:
+A seventh substitute was offered by Mr. Bay-